Third Sunday of Easter: Western Christianity

-In the 1970 revision of the Roman Missal, this day was designated the "Third Sunday of Easter."
+In the 1970 revision of the Roman Missal, this day was designated the "Third Sunday of Easter".
 The "Misericórdia Dómini" introit for this Sunday was swapped with that of the following Sunday, and the "Good Shepherd" Gospel reading was likewise moved forward one week.

+In the Lutheran Churches, the Second Sunday of Easter, according to The Lutheran Missal, is known as Good Shepherd Sunday and "gives us Jesus’ description of Himself as the Good Shepherd who lays down His life for the sheep."

 Local celebrations

 On some local liturgical calendars (such as that of the Capuchins and that of the Archdiocese of Seville), this Sunday was formerly known as the Feast of Our Lady, Mother of the Good Shepherd.
 (The Archdiocese of Seville now celebrates this feast as a memorial on the following Saturday.)

 In Jerusalem and among the Franciscans, this Sunday was formerly celebrated as the Feast of the Holy Sepulchre.

 Eastern Christianity

 In the Greek Orthodox Church, this day is called the Sunday of the Myrrhbearers.

 Armenian Christianity celebrates on this day the dedication of the first Christian church on Mount Zion.